drewvcle/CEST/README.md

 # CEST
-Conceptual Expertise In Sorting Task
+Conceptual Expertise In Sorting Task.
 TLDR: This program is used to import required data from a game and export it into a readable Excel table.

 In this project, participants are required play a game where they must sort items from multiple chests into different chests.
 This point of this experiment